BuilderIO/builder/packages/widgets/README.md

 See here for a real [working example in our next.js example repo](/examples/next-js/pages/[...slug].js)

 ## Lazy Loading
+Instead of importing the root `@builder.io/widgets` which synchronously registers all components, you can asynchrnously import only the widgets used in builder content:

 #### With Next.js
-Use this import to only dynamically import widgets in next.js that's used within the content:
+To only dynamically import widgets in next.js:
 ```
 import '@builder.io/widgets/dist/lib/builder-widgets-async'
 ```

 #### Other Frameworks
 You'd want to lazy load the widget components explicitly.
-To do so, instead of importing the root `@builder.io/widgets` which synchronously registers all components, you can register them with your lazy loading library of choice, for e.g  [Loadable](https://github.com/jamiebuilds/react-loadable), and these components will only load when used in content, as needed.
+To do so, , you can register them with your lazy loading library of choice, for e.g  [Loadable](https://github.com/jamiebuilds/react-loadable), and these components will only load when used in content, as needed.

 Here is an example with Next.js